 The use of opiate drugs for non-medical purposes is increasing among adolescents and adults alike.
 Results from a survey by the National Institute on Drug Abuse (NIDA) indicate that over 20 percent of Americans 12 years or older reportedly misused opioid-based medication throughout their lifetime.
 A commonly misused opioid is Oxycodone, the active ingredient in prescription analgesics such as Percocet and OxyContin.

 Oxycodone is an opioid medication routinely prescribed for the management of severe and chronic pain.
 It is more effective in controlling pain when other drugs fail.
 Oxycodone was first synthesized in 1916 from thebaine, a substance present in the poppy plant.
 Its effect on the body is similar to other narcotic drugs such as heroin and morphine.

 As is typical with all opiate drugs, Oxycodone carries a high potential for abuse and dependence.
 When present in the bloodstream, it functions by attaching itself to opioid receptors in the Central Nervous System (CNS).
 As a result, it eases the sensation of pain felt by the user.

 A euphoric feeling usually develops once this medication is taken at higher doses.
 Herein lies the real danger in Oxycodone abuse.
 Due to craving this delighted “high,” Oxycodone addicts often take in more than the recommended dose of the medication, leading to chemical dependence and poisoning their system in the process.
 Contrary to previously held opinions, Oxycodone carries a high risk of addiction.

 Oxycodone misuse in any form can lead to grave consequences – permanent brain damage or even overdose deaths.

 Symptoms of Oxycodone Abuse

-Being a nervous system depressant, individuals who abuse Oxycodone often show a number of easily recognizable symptoms.
+Being a nervous system depressant, individuals who abuse Oxycodone often show several easily recognizable symptoms.
 They may include the following: